kaimdt/kaimdt/README.md

 ##### Hi.
 I'm Kai, I'm 17 years old and I'm from Germany.
 I am a self-taught full-stack javascript engineer with 2 years of experience.
-This September I will start an apprenticeship as an IT specialist for application development.
+I am currently training to become an IT specialist for application development.
 I have always been passionate about programming and have already gained some experience in different areas.
 As a result, I have specialized in development with NodeJS and Python.

 ```
 I currently develop with: